iTwin/presentation/packages/hierarchies/learning/CustomHierarchyProviders.md

 # Custom hierarchy providers

-In this package, a hierarchy provider is defined through the `HierarchyProvider` interface and available implementations delivered by this package are listed in the [Hierarchy providers](../README.md) README section.
-This learning page shows how to implement a custom hierarchy provider.
+In this package, a hierarchy provider is defined through the `HierarchyProvider` interface.
+Available implementations delivered by this package are listed in the [Hierarchy providers](../README.md#hierarchy-providers) README section.
+On the other hand, implementing a custom hierarchy provider is also an option - below there are a few examples for how to implement specific features of a custom hierarchy provider.

 ## Basic example